What is ESG Data? How to Use It? A Complete Guide with Examples

 Proactive Risk Management

 Another major benefit of ESG data is how it can empower companies to identify and address potential environmental or social risks before they escalate.
 Currently, 54% of companies worldwide implement ESG strategies for risk inventory reporting.
-In turn, this proactive approach can safeguard a company’s operations, value chain, and reputation.
+In turn, this proactive approach helps the company’s investment and credit strategies avoid potential investment risks.

 For instance, the California Transparency in Supply Chain Act (SB 657) requires large retailers and manufacturers operating in California to disclose their efforts in eradicating slavery and human trafficking from their supply chains.
 By leveraging ESG data to track and monitor labor practices within their supply chains, companies can proactively identify and address potential human rights violations.
 Not only will this minimize legal risks, but also prevent financial loss from consumer boycotts.